 - Reposts with commentary: Reshares on LinkedIn and Twitter’s quote tweets allow you to repost content from someone else with your commentary added.
 You might use this strategy to interact with other industry pros, respond to customer comments, or share employee-generated content.

 - Pins: Pinterest makes it easy for users to repost content and organize the reposts into boards.
 You can use this functionality to curate a board featuring your products “in the wild” and other boards dedicated to advice about relevant topics from yourself and other pros.
+You can also share pins to your Pinterest story.

 6. Interactive content